cammarasana123/weightedConvolution2.0/README.md

 ## Info
 Currently, wConv does not support anisotropic kernels (e.g., 3 x 5)

-Kernel size, stride, and padding values can be passed only as integers, not as a tuple.

 ## Density function values
 We suggest to fine tune the density function values in the following range, where the first value represents the more external value of the density function.